jamespfennell/wordle-solver/README.md

 In *simulation mode*, the solver simulates the moves it would make given a provided true solution.
-The solution is provided as a single command line argument.
+The solution is provided via the string flag `-s` or `--solution`:
-For example:
 ```
-./target/release/wordle-solver crank
+./target/release/wordle-solver -s crank
 Wordle Solver

 Simulating game play for solution 'crank'